b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 ![](images/theyre-the-same-picture-3.jpeg)<!-- .element: class="fragment" style="max-height: 30vh" -->

 ---
-// image they're the same picture
+- they're the same picture
 - I'm gonna talk about server side rendering or universal, because it was the name of the library before.
 - But now it's called @angular/ssr and has been integrated into core.
 It's the same thing, just a different name.
-- Who here has used server side rendering with Angular ???

 ## Disclaimer #2

+- This is not a diss talk
-SSR with Angular is a lot better now
+- SSR with Angular is a lot better now
 ---
 - This is not a diss talk on Angular or SSR.
 - there has been a lot of improvements since.